-This can be done at home, school or when out and about by doing regular finger prick checks, with the equipment we will give you (see blood glucose checking).
+This can be done at home, school or when out and about by doing regular finger prick checks, with the equipment we will give you or by using a sensor (see blood glucose checking).

 It is recommended that you check at least before each meal, before bed and when you feel low (hypo) or unwell.
-If your glucose level is high (greater than 8 mmol/L) it is important to check that it has come back to normal within 4 hours.